 At present, it is hard for me to sleep, to read, to write.
 Hell, it’s hard to speak.
 It’s just too damn much effort.
 Besides, I’m fine for now inside a bubble of silence.
 In fact I prefer it.
 Perhaps because I know it will not last.

-Good moments: a nice lunch with two new friends; a nice dinner at a steakhouse with my son; a pleasant evening of take-out pizza before his departure.
+Good moments: a nice lunch with two new acquaintances; a nice dinner at a steakhouse with my son; a pleasant evening of take-out pizza before his departure.

-This is a soundless place until thunderstorms break rank with the silence, threaten, flash, and yield to a luminous swath of pink.
-It is strange to gaze out the window and see mountains.
+This is a soundless place until thunderstorms break the silence.
+I gaze out the window and see mountains.
+Where am I?

 Naturally, there are stories explaining the move, rationale for the general location I chose, and careful consideration of the usual risks.
 I tell myself I’ve faced far more unsettling events than starting over in a new place — because I have.
 I tell myself I’ve faced far more frightening challenges than disorientation — because I have.
 And I tell myself I am fortunate in my undertaking of so much complicated change — because I am.

 I have the benefit of time to dig out, to orient, and to re-establish myself in a new region.
+Selling my home bought me that time.
 I have food in the fridge, an Internet connection, and a pleasant place to live until I figure out what comes next.
 And when the waves of “what the fuck have I done?” hit, I switch on the platitudes:

 You are strong enough for this, you are smart enough for this, you are brave enough for this.